Creating a user

-Administrators can edit/reset a user's BlueMind log in password without knowing their old password.
+You can change/reset the user's BlueMind login password without knowing their old password.

-This section allows you to run indexing operations for a user's mailbox:
+This section gives you access to indexing operations for a user's mailbox:

-This section allows you to reset mobile device synchronization and remove it from the list.
+This section is used to reset mobile device synchronization and remove it from the list.